 Another classic double dip is charging on both man hours and data volume for processing.
 A fair model ought to incorporate man hours for processing within the per GB or all-in pricing.
 Double charging like this is not industry standard barring an extremely bespoke workflow or very atypical data types and even then it is often incorporated into the processing cost.
-Another personal pet peeve was being charged for waiting time and/or machine time in addition to unitized costs.
+Another annoyance for legal professionals is being charged for waiting time and/or machine time in addition to unitized costs.

 There are few things as annoying as an inefficient PM or data ops team that takes longer than expected for even simple tasks — and has the gall to charge you more for their ineptitude.
 Whether it is a bill for six hours of time to run a simple file listing report or claiming they can handle a certain atypical data type, failing, and then trying to bill nearly 100 PM hours, the result is infuriating.

 14. Undisclosed different bill rates depending on the kind of review